gitgik/algorithms/stacks/reconstruct_array_given_clues.md

 ## Reconstruct array sequence using clues
-The sequence [0, 1, ..., N] is jumbled, and the only clue you have for its order is an array showing whether each number is larger or smaller than the last.
-Reconstuct an array that's consitent with this information.
+The sequence `[0, 1, ..., N]` is jumbled, and the only clue you have for its order is an array showing whether each number is larger or smaller than the last.

+Reconstuct an array that's consistent with this information.

 Example:
-    Given [None, +, -, +, +],
+    Given `[None, +, -, +, +]`,

-    You can return an array that obeys this order, like: [1, 2, 0, 3, 4]
+    You can return an array that obeys this order, like: `[1, 2, 0, 3, 4]`

 ## Solution
 Notice that if the clue array contains only consecutive +ves, we can return original sequence of `[0, 1,..,N]`.
 Similarly, if it contains only consecutive -ves, we return the sequence reversed (to produce decreasing run of numbers).